Marijuana became illegal in the state of Arkansas in 1923. It joined other states in ensuring the plant became outlawed across the United States.

-How to Get a Medical Marijuana Card in Arkansas: The Complete Rundown
+How to Get an Arkansas Medical Marijuana Card

 Step 1 – Schedule an Appointment with a Qualified Physician

-You will not be able to get an MMJ card in Arkansas without written certification from a licensed physician.
+You will not be able to get an Arkansas MMJ card without written certification from a licensed physician.
 The physician in question must meet the following criteria:

 - A doctor of medicine or osteopathy licensed in Arkansas